Paris family offices · Cross-border positioning

 • Bordeaux and Champagne agricultural-luxury wealth.
 Rothschild Bordeaux holdings, Champagne family-controlled houses including Moet-Hennessy, Pol Roger, and Bollinger architectures, and adjacent French agricultural-luxury family wealth deploying into US co-investment and US fund positions, where the operating reputation is global and the US-facing holding presence is thin.

 • French industrial-family architectures.
-Schneider, Bouygues, Dassault, and adjacent French industrial-family holding shapes, where the operating businesses carry US procurement and US institutional reading on their own and the holding-level US-facing presence has not been calibrated to US co-investor and US allocator filters.
+Schneider, Bouygues, Dassault, and adjacent French industrial-family holding shapes, where the operating businesses carry US procurement and US institutional evaluation on their own and the holding-level US-facing presence has not been calibrated to US co-investor and US allocator filters.

 • Portfolio-company US commercialisation.
 Paris family-office portfolio companies at the point of launching or scaling in the United States, where the operating brand has to stand on a US category claim and a US peer set without the holding brand or the family-foundation register crowding the frame.